 When you mention Noir, I will bet that most people automatically associate that word with American cinema, and while it’s true that the majority of Noir films are predominantly American, there are also many fantastic Noir films which were made outside of the USA as well.
 I’ve already mentioned that the French made many fantastic Noir flicks.
 Akira Kurosawa’s Japanese Noir Stray Dog (1949) is one of the best in the genre, while the first screen adaptation of The Postman Always Rings Twice was the brilliant Italian Noir Ossessione(1943).

 There are also many Noir treasures to be found in British cinema.
 Films including The Long Memory, They Made Me A Fugitive, The October Man, Night And The City, Odd Man Out, Cast A Dark Shadow and Brighton Rock.
 My favourite of these is The Long Memory, which sees John Mills playing against type as a tough, embittered man wrongly accused of murder.
-Some other good ones are Daybreak, Pool Of London, It Always Rains On Sunday and Hell Is A City.
+Some other good ones are Daybreak and It Always Rains On Sunday.

 Noir slowly began to wind down towards the end of the 1950’s.
 But it enjoyed a revival in the 1980’s, with the release of the much more sexually explicit Noir film Body Heat.
 In this film, Kathleen Turner plays Mattie, the sultry femme fatale leading the lovestruck William Hurt into her trap.
 Sex is Mattie’s weapon and she is in complete control of her situation.
 I consider this to be the best Noir film made outside of the 1940’s and 1950’s.
 Kathleen is up there with Lana, Barbara, Jane and Rita for me.